themonkslab/dream_teamers_courses/dart/7.Procesamiento_de_datos/2_Parsing_command_line_ arguments.md

     print('Usage: dart data_processing.dart <inputFile.csv>');
     exit(1);
   }
-  final inputFile = arguments.first; //if the program received two files as command line arguments this variable would take the name of the first of them print(inputFile);
+  final inputFile = arguments.first; //if the program received two files as command line arguments this variable would take the value of the path of the first of them print(inputFile);
 }
 ```